 Wyatt shouts at Luka to SHUT UP, but he’s just getting to the best part.
 Luka reads Lucy’s words aloud.
 “Wyatt is obsessed with his wife’s death.
 He needs to let go.
 Move on.”
 Luka shows Wyatt the passage and the news clipping pasted onto the page.
 Luka says he understands more than most.

 “You can’t let go.
 Because we can change history.
 We can save the people we love.”

 Hayes drives Rufus and Lucy to a dilapidated house.
 He leads them inside and introduces them to the doc.

 “Umm … that’s a person.”

 Rufus and Lucy unspool in the kitchen while the Doc packs for the road trip to San Diego.
 They can’t hand her over to Luka, but if they don’t, Wyatt is dead.
 Calm settles over Lucy.
 She goes into the other room to talk to the Doc – called that because she has a PhD in history from the University of Chicago.

-Lucy asks about Rittenhouse and why they’re after her.
-Doc says she was born into Rittenhouse – most of them are, going back generations – but she was trying to leave.
+After establishing a rapport with her own credentials, Lucy asks about Rittenhouse.
+Doc says she was born into it – most of them are, going back generations – but she was trying to leave.
+That’s why they’re after her.
 Lucy pleads with Doc for more information.
 She thinks she’s mixed up with them, too.
 She says she’s scared.
 It’s not hard to get Doc to believe her.
 Doc tells her she should be scared.